×

 Author EVO

-Awaab’s Law would require social housing providers to deal with emergency repairs and hazards within certain timeframes.
+Awaab’s Law requires social housing providers to deal with emergency repairs and hazards within certain timeframes.

-This is a major change for the social housing sector and is likely to prove challenging for some landlords.
+This is a major change for the social rented sector and is likely to prove challenging for some landlords.

 This article covers everything you need to know about Awaab’s Law.
-We explain what it is, when it could be introduced and how social housing providers can comply.
+We explain what it is, how it is being implemented and how the UK social housing sector can comply.

 Highlights:

-• Other hazards must be investigated within two weeks of being reported.
+• Significant hazards must be investigated within 10 working days.

-• Hazards are outlined in the Housing Health and Safety Ratings System (HHSRS).
+• Hazards are defined under the Housing Health and Safety Rating System (HHSRS).

-• Social housing residents can take their landlord to court if they fail to comply with Awaab’s Law.
+• Tenants can take landlords to court if they fail to comply.

 Why Was Awaab’s Law Introduced?